Ultimate Guide To WordPress RSS

 RSS Post Importer

-RSS Post Importer allows you to curate, syndicate, import, merge and display full text feeds on your WordPress blog.
+RSS Post Importer lets you syndicate, curate, import, merge and display full text RSS feeds on your WordPress website or blog.

-RSS Post Importer will fetch an RSS feed and publish the entire content of every item in the feed as a separate post.
+RSS Post Importer fetches an RSS feed and publishes the full content of each item in the feed as a separate post.

 For more details, go here: